stanislavsavolainen/php_restapi1/README.md

 ```
 Please note that all movies by title not means TV-series or continue old saga.
 For more detailed info
 check  ```www.omdabi.com``` as mentioned above.
-There is no automatic tools added to rest-api, so you should
+There is no automatic tools added to IMBD rest-api, so you should
 discover manually exsisting content and collect list about it.

 - For "plot"-parameter I din't find some exceptional by search as I did with title and year mix.
 Please note that you